Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Introduction

 The field of inventory management boasts a rich and extensive history.
 In seminal research, \cite{arrow1958studies} demonstrated that in a setting involving a single location with positive vendor lead times and assuming backlogged demand (\ie customers are willing to wait for unavailable items), an optimal one-dimensional base-stock policy exists.
 Specifically, they illustrated that the state, which initially has the same dimension as the lead time, can be condensed into a single parameter.
 Conversely, in situations where demand is considered lost (\ie customers do not wait for unavailable products), the optimal policy may rely on the entire inventory pipeline, encompassing the quantity of units arriving each day until the lead time.
 This assumption may better reflect reality, particularly in brick-and-mortar retail, where only 9-22\% of customers are inclined to postpone their purchases when a specific item is unavailable in-store \citep{corsten2004stock}. \cite{zipkin2008old} highlighted that a base-stock policy may perform poorly in such contexts.
 Given the computational complexity associated with solving this problem, numerous heuristics have been proposed, including myopic policies \citep{morton1971near, zipkin2008old}, constant-order policies \citep{reiman2004new}, capped base-stock policies \citep{xin2021understanding}, and linear programming-based techniques \citep{sun2014quadratic}.

 In multi-echelon inventory networks, inventory can be held across numerous locations. \cite{clark1960optimal} demonstrated that within a serial system, where inventory progresses linearly through sequential locations, a simple extension of base-stock policies proves to be optimal under a backlogged demand assumption.
-Similarly, \cite{federgruen1984approximations} introduced a well-performing policy for a setting in which a central "transshipment" warehouse, unable to hold inventory, supplies multiple stores.
+Similarly, \cite{federgruen1984approximations} introduced a well-performing policy for a setting in which a central ``transshipment'' warehouse, unable to hold inventory, supplies multiple stores.
 Yet, the task of determining the optimal policy, even in some straightforward inventory network setups, remains daunting.
 For a comprehensive review of works addressing multi-echelon inventory problems, we direct readers to \cite{de2018typology}.

-\paragraph{\bf Deep reinforcement learning algorithms.} To describe the literature, we will differentiate between two types of algorithms.
+\paragraph{\bf DRL algorithms.} To describe the literature, we will differentiate between two types of algorithms.
 Similar to value-iteration methods in dynamic programming, Q-learning \citep{watkins1992q} makes iterative updates to an estimate of the optimal state-action value function (usually denoted as $Q^*$).
-DRL implementations employ neural networks to approximate the value function.
+DRL implementations employ NNs to approximate the value function.
 Influential work by \citep{mnih2015human} introduces a variant of this idea called deep Q-networks (DQN).